Lead Councillor for Education and Public Health

 · Work with the NHS and other local authorities as part of the Integrated Care System for West of Berkshire, Oxfordshire and Buckinghamshire to plan and deliver joined up health and care services, and to improve the lives of people who live and work in the area.

-(5) To provide quality assurance, strategic planning for health-related services and monitor and challenge performance against the key measures for success set out in the Corporate Plan.
+(5) To provide quality assurance, strategic planning for health-related services and monitor and challenge performance against the key measures for success set out in the Council Plan.

 (6) To oversee the implementation of the health transition programme in Berkshire, including the operation of the joint arrangement for public health and the Public Health Joint Advisory Board for Berkshire.